 In Aikido, this looks as if you move toward your opponent and then change places with them.

 Here’s how this works with a difficult customer

 In a verbal attack, blending with your customer is finding common ground with the customer.
-Your representative can blend with an angry customer by listening with a sincere intent to understand their frustration and needs and then responding with empathy.
+Your representative can mix with an angry customer by listening with a sincere intent to understand their frustration and needs and then responding with empathy.
 I caution employees against listening to the customer with the intent to reply, cut off or tell them what they can’t do.
 The point is to listen with the real intent to understand their customer’s perspective.

 The knowledge employees gain from listening to their customer becomes their force and positions your employee to redirect the energy in a productive direction.
-Once they’ve blended with the customer, that is, once they truly understand the customer’s situation, the attack can be neutralized and redirected.
+Once they’ve blended with the customer, that is, once they actually understand the customer’s situation, the attack can be neutralized and redirected.

 Here’s how this works with a difficult customer

 When employees respond to angry customers in this way, they’re able to keep their cool when customers get hot.
 They don’t get caught up in anger or offense.
-Instead, they allow the customer to express his feelings and they don’t take comments personally and they don’t allow their feelings (anger, rejection, offense) to control their responses.
+Instead, they allow the customer to express his feelings and they don’t take comments personally and they don’t allow their emotions (anger, rejection, offense) to control their responses.